longturn/freeciv21/docs/Contributing/style-guide.rst

 The Use of Person
     In English there are three types of person: first, second, and third.
 First person is possessive -- "I took a walk down the street".
 Second person is about speaking to someone -- "You took a walk down the street".
-Third person is then for all other purposes.
+Third person is non-specific -- "They took a walk down the street".
 In our documentation we use the second person form.
 We want to be conversational with our readers and speak to them about the game, features, actions, etc.

     This page provides a good overview of the use person for US English: https://www.grammar-monster.com/glossary/person.htm